Greater Pittsburgh

 2. Information hierarchy and navigation

-4. User control (i.e. Quiz skip functionality, Switch between map/calendar view, filters)
+4. User control (i.e. Skip functionality, map/calendar toggle, filters)

 5. Onboarding quiz questions

-We especially paid attention to the wordings (i.e. “take questionnaire” vs “start”), considering our target audience.
+We especially paid attention to the wording (i.e. “take questionnaire” vs “start”), considering our target audience.

 Embedded questionnaire vs. Pop-up questionnaire

 Many food bank clients currently access the internet through library desktop computers.
-Guides (those who give help such as Food Bank employees) can also use the desktop version to help clients find specific resources and print physical copies of personalized calendars.
+Guides (helpers such as Food Bank employees) also use the desktop to help clients find specific resources and print physical copies of personalized calendars.
+Interact here or watch the video demo.

 2. Guiding the users to the right resource options